All API HubAll API Hub

 • Description: Accounts requiring check-in are prioritized, while those already checked in or not requiring check-in are placed later.

-• When combined with the automatic check-in feature, pending check-in accounts can be processed first.
+• When combined with the automatic check-in feature, this allows prioritizing accounts pending check-in.

 • Manual Order (manualOrder)